SpencerXavier/Wildfire_project/README.md

 # use DIGITS to train and run on Jeston nano (you can test your own data )
 https://github.com/dusty-nv/jetson-inference
-ps. download and extract the trained model snapshot to Jetson (snapshot is in job) NET = snapshot folder , png = your own data segnet-console north_firecam_720.png output_firetower.png --prototxt=$NET/deploy.prototxt --model=$NET/snapshot_iter_4522.caffemodel --labels=$NET/fpv-labels.txt --colors=$NET/fpv-deploy-colors.txt --input_blob=data --output_blob=score_fr

 use custom dataset to train models in digits (you can also test inference on digits)

- ps.記得操作的時候要show圖片的那格打勾，然後路徑選對
- ps. record how to put data in digits from outside, as well as record how to put data in Digits and Jetson nano

- ps. how to put data in digits from outside:

 # data provided by researcher